mfvargo/rtjam/README.md

 The VST has 10 outputs.
 The first two are the mixed channels based on the sliders in the VST.
 Outputs 3-10 are the individual channels from the participants in the room.
 Using the VST in a DAW package allows all 8 channels to be recorded separately for later mixing.

 ### Jack Standalone
-The JamRealTime software also builds on the Raspberry Pi 4 and can be run as a "standalone JACK" application.
+The RTJam software also builds on the Raspberry Pi 4 and can be run as a "standalone JACK" application.
 This has been the most successful implementation for playing music realtime on the internet.
 The Pi has a very stable multimedia jack port that can run 64 sample frames with only 2 period of buffer without the dreaded XRUN issues you see on most other platforms.

 ### App U/X